Opinion | Russian Olympic abuses keep happening. When will child athletes be protected?

 Russia — like any country that abuses child athletes — should be banned from competing in the Olympics in any capacity until it changes its training methods.
 This means opening facilities to frequent and comprehensive inspection by child protective services provided by an international organization.

 It took a sexual abuse scandal of epic proportions to finally force the beginning of real change in our country, though there is still much work to do.
 The gymnasts themselves have been the catalysts.
-“We are here,” Olympian Ali Raisman said in her victim statement in 2018.
+“We are here,” Olympian Aly Raisman said in her victim statement in 2018.
 “We have our voices, and we are not going anywhere.”

 Those young Russian skaters had no voice.